nathom/nathom.github.io/content/blog/obsidian_daily_planner/index.md

 #### Obsidian Git

 This automatically backs up my vault to a Git repository.
-Replicating the behavior of my orgmode setup, but better!
+Replicating the behavior of my org-mode setup, but better!

 #### Vimrc Support